amroghoneim/StackOverflow-Yearly-Survey-Analysis/README.md

 everything coding and developers all around the world.
 I was interested in using this data, specifically from 2016-2020 to better understand:

-- Programming languages trend
+- What the are most important languages to learn?
-- Job Satisfaction trend
-- Salary trend
+- Will they be satisfied in this field?
+- What is the expected median salary?
+- What are the main predictors of salary?

 In addition to understanding best predictors of salary